Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 Non-Vegan Ingredients Commonly Found in Pasta

-Many of the ingredients in pasta are fine to consume if you follow a vegan diet.
-In fact, most of the ingredients found in pasta that aren’t wheat are minerals.
+Many pasta ingredients are OK to consume if you follow a vegan diet.
+Most of the ingredients found in pasta that aren’t wheat are minerals.
 These include:

 • semolina (wheat)